TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns the dataset with the given `name` that is published by the given `User`.

-This function returns an object of type [`Dataset`](#dataset).
+This method returns an object of type [`Dataset`](#dataset).
 See that section for an overview of the methods that can be called on those dataset objects.

 The following example prints a specific dataset object: